 Cioppino with Mussels and Halibut

-Cioppino is an Italian-style seafood stew.
-The base of the stew is made from tomatoes and white wine, and it's great for pairing with fresh bread.
+Cioppino is an Italian-style stew.
+The key flavor of the stew comes from the tomatoes and garlic that highlight the seafood.
 While we chose mussels and halibut for this version, just about any seafood will work.

 Smarts: The halibut will cook quickly, so slice it into larger pieces so that it doesn’t overcook.

 - Halibut - 1 lb (sub any white fish like cod, tilapia, or mahi mahi)